 Physical connections in quantum networks

 There are three layers to the integration between classical networks and quantum networks: the physical layer, the control layer, and the orchestration and management layer.
 This article will focus on the physical layer.
-For additional information, please see the on-demand webinar How to Integrate a Quantum Network with Your Existing Network.
+For additional information, please see the on-demand webinar focused on this integration at all these levels.

 At the physical layer, devices in a quantum network are connected to each other using multiple channels.
 Here, the term quantum network device is used in a very general way which could refer to Quantum Secure Communication devices, quantum computers, quantum repeaters, quantum routers, quantum sensors, or any other type of device that might be found in a quantum network.

-The quantum channel is typically carried over optical fibers.
-It is possible to use typical telco fiber that is already deployed for the quantum channel.
-It is not necessary to deploy a new kind of special fiber for the quantum channel.
-However, the optical path used for the quantum channel must not contain any active components.
-Passive components such as patch panels and optical cross-connects are compatible, but active components such as classical routers or classical switches or even simple classical amplifiers are not compatible with the quantum channel.
+The entanglement channel is typically carried over optical fibers.
+It is possible to use typical telco fiber that is already deployed for the entanglement channel.
+It is not necessary to deploy a new kind of special fiber for the entanglement channel.
+However, the optical path used for the entanglement channel must not contain any active components.
+Passive components such as patch panels and optical cross-connects are compatible, but active components such as classical routers or classical switches or even simple classical amplifiers are not compatible with the entanglement channel.

 Non-real-time classical channel